longturn/freeciv21/docs/Playing/cma.rst

 The Governor is a very powerful tool, which not only releases you from the micromanagement of your cities, but gives you more performance than you have ever seen (well, for most players).

 There are some drawbacks, though.
-Once you've switched on the Governor, it grabs any good tile it can get.
+Once you have switched on the Governor, it grabs any good tile it can get.
 So you encounter very hard times trying to manage a city nearby a Governor-controlled one.
-This is true for the city window and the main map worker's interface as well.
+This is true for the city dialog and the main map worker's interface as well.
 If you want to have Governor-controlled and :strong:`handmade` cities, they probably should be on different islands.

-There are several situations where the Governor can't fulfill the requirements just temporarily, e.g. when you move a ship from one city to another, or when an enemy walks through your country.
+There are several situations where the Governor cannot fulfill the requirements just temporarily, e.g. when you move a ship from one city to another, or when an enemy walks through your country.
 The Governor passes back control in these cases, and you have to reenable it manually.
 A general approach to prevent this might be, to set the minimal surpluses as low as possible (-20).
 Of course you must be careful with the food and shield surpluses.

 While the Governor does a really good job for a single city, no tile will ever be released for the good of another city.
-Also, the Governor controlled cities are computed in a more random order; the results may depend on it and change, when a recalculation is done (when tax changes e.g.).
+Also, the Governor controlled cities are computed in a more random order.
+The results may depend on it and change, when a recalculation is done (e.g. when tax changes).
 So, no guarantee is given that the overall results are always optimal.

 Settings file
 =============

-The client allows the user to load and save preset parameters for the agent.
-Choosing :menuselection:`Game --> Options --> Save Settings Now` will not only save your general options and message options, but it will save any changes you made to you Governor presets as well.
+The game allows the user to load and save preset parameters for the agent.
+Choosing :menuselection:`Game --> Options --> Save Settings Now` will not only save your :ref:`interface options <game-manual-options>` and :ref:`message options <game-manual-message-options>`, but it will save any changes you made to you Governor presets as well.

 The format for the options file (usually :file:`~/.local/share/freeciv21/freeciv-client-rc-X.Y` , where X.Y is the version of freeciv21 in use) is as follows (in case you which to change these presets manually, i.e.